graphicore/JosefinSansFont/README.md

 * Improve README.md
 * There is already one master that is bolder than the bold instance.
 Would be a piece of cake to extend the family with an Extra Bold style.
 * VendorID is missing
+* Please check the Kerning, there are IKERN files in the sources.
+Maybe we need to import the kerning from there?
 * Run fonts through Fontbakery and ship fonts.